While Gabe Newell Relaxes on a Pile of Money, STS Volunteers Are Being Harassed

 SegmentNext: Was the Spanish team the only one being harassed like this?
 Have there been other cases?

 Victor: “No, the Italian team has had a very similar issue.
-In fact, Torsten Zabka promised a contractor position to the Italian guys to get more free work, and then, after he got what he wanted, he told them there was not going to be any job and he put the blame on Francesca Gola, the hitherto Italian admin who quit her job at Valve.
+In fact, he promised a contractor position to the Italian guys to get more free work, and then, after he got what he wanted, he told them there was not going to be any job and he put the blame on Francesca Gola, the hitherto Italian admin who quit her job at Valve.

-Croatians have experienced problems with Torsten and they contacted us, asking why he had ignored them when they tried to request adding the Croatian language to the STS – their community group were made up of more than one thousand Croatian members who also wanted Steam and its products to be translated into their language.”
+Croatians have experienced problems with him and they contacted us, asking why he had ignored them when they tried to request adding the Croatian language to the STS – their community group were made up of more than one thousand Croatian members who also wanted Steam and its products to be translated into their language.”

 SegmentNext: Do you think Steam’s monopoly in the PC market makes Valve arrogant and careless about the actions of its employees?
 There are no alternatives, at least not as big as Steam.

 Victor: “Yes, this is the case and I do not have the slightest doubt about it.
-And, on top of that, we have to deal with employees like Torsten Zabka who calls us “arrogant” after we have worked for free and have been very helpful.
+And, on top of that, we have to deal with employees like he who calls us “arrogant” after we have worked for free and have been very helpful.
 Not to mention that Valve is notorious for firing its employees for absurd or illegal reasons as you can read in several posts, news and interviews to former Valve employees.

 I know that Valve is an employment at will, however, there are certain terminations that are illegal.
 For instance, retaliation, as in the case of Ambra, is illegal.
 Not to mention that other employees were fired because they antagonized the wrong clique.
 This is playing with people’s lives.
 This is beyond unethical.